Malik Obama

-Abon'go Malik "Roy" Obama (born March 1958) is a Kenyan-American businessman and politician known for being the older half-brother of 44th president of the United States, Barack Obama, and the eldest son of economist Barack Obama Sr.
+Abon'go Malik "Roy" Obama (born March 17, 1958) is a Kenyan-American businessman and former political candidate known for being the paternal half-brother of 44th president of the United States, Barack Obama, and the eldest son of economist Barack Obama Sr.

 Biography

 Abon'go Malik "Roy" Obama was born and raised in Nairobi, Kenya.
-His parents are economist Barack Obama Sr. and his first wife, Kezia Obama (née Aoko).
+His parents are economist Barack Obama Sr. and his first wife, Kezia Obama (née Nyandega).
 Obama earned a degree in accounting from the University of Nairobi.
 He met his younger half-brother, Barack Obama, for the first time in 1985, when Barack flew from Chicago to Washington, D.C., to visit Malik.
-The two each served as best man at the other's wedding.
-Barack brought his wife Michelle Obama to Kenya three years later, seeing Malik again while meeting many other relatives for the first time.
+According to him, the two each served as best man at the other's wedding.
+Barack brought his wife, Michelle Obama, to Kenya three years later, seeing Malik again while meeting many other relatives for the first time.
 Malik Obama is Muslim.
-He is a naturalized citizen of the United States who was registered to vote in Maryland as of 2016.

 Malik Obama lives in the Obamas' ancestral home, Nyang'oma Kogelo, a village of several hundred people, preferring its slow pace to that of the city.
 Until 2004, he ran a small electronics shop a half-hour's drive away in another town.
-Since 2008, Obama has run the Barack H. Obama Foundation.
-Although much of the Obama family has dispersed throughout Kenya and overseas, most, including Malik, still consider their rural village on the shores of Lake Victoria to be their true home.
-They feel that those who have left the village have become culturally "lost".
-A frequent visitor to the United States, and a consultant in Washington, D.C., for several months each year, Obama has dual citizenship in Kenya and the United States.
+Since 2008, Obama has run the Barack H. Obama Foundation, founded in memory of his father, Barack Obama Sr.

+Obama is a dual citizen of both Kenya and the United States.
+He is a frequent visitor to the United States, and works as a consultant in Washington, D.C., for several months each year.
+He was registered to vote in Maryland as of 2016.